NicoDemaria/NicoDemaria/README.md

 - 👋 Hi, I’m @NicoDemaria
-- 👀 I’m interested in learn React and Django
+- 👀 I’m interested in learn
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on a full stack proyect
+- 💞️ I’m looking to collaborate on a
 - 📫 How to reach me nicolasdemaria4@gmail.com  or you can call me by +5493515481917
 - I'm studying systems engineering in UTC FRC.
 - Codewars profile => https://www.codewars.com/users/NicoDemaria